salbar3/Challenge-1/README.md

 I refactored the given html code for the Horiseon website to make it more semantic.

-I changed several div elements and made the the title element in the head to something more specific to the Horiseon brand.
+I changed several div elements and made the the title element in the head something more specific to the Horiseon brand.

 The elements that I changed in index.html no longer matched what was written in style.css file so I adjusted that so they would matched again.